hmcts/ccd-docker/README.md

 **NOTE**

 * SELF_REGISTRATION - a boolean parameter, defaults to a value of "false" if omitted
-* SCOPE - a space delimited string parameter, defaults to a value of "openid profile authorities acr roles search-user" if omitted
+* SCOPE - a space delimited string parameter, defaults to a value of "openid profile roles" if omitted
 ---

 #### Manual Configuration steps